Alternate Title: An Ode to Comrades in the Upside Down

 You make friends from the other side of the pond who drink tea and watch soccer.
 I have a buddy who went to a feminist rally (on purpose!).
 I had a buddy in Bogota who weighed 140 pounds soaking wet with work boots on.

 Needless to say, my meathead redneck* cohorts back in St. Louis don’t drink tea, watch soccer, go to feminist rallies or weigh 140 pounds.
-So strange bedfellows down here.
+Strange bedfellows for me.

 We’re all living in Spanish, the language of migrant labor.
 We’re throwing the shit paper in the trash.
 We’re eating rice every day like peasants.
 When we’re not hearing the constant beep of the horn, it’s cumbia or vallenato or, worst of all, rock en español.
 The ignorant masses, the inept aristrocracy, the backwards companies staffed by educated professionals who can’t even write well in fuckin Spanish.

 It’s like we’re in the Upside Down, the alternative world in Stranger Things, a popular television series created by Dungeons and Dragons nerds.

 But unlike Will, who spent just a month in the Upside Down and left as soon as he could, we went to the Upside Down and liked it.
 We chose to stay.
 We’ve been in the Upside Down for years.
 We’ve carved out a life, maybe even married Upside Down natives and spawned Upside Down offspring.

 In time, we don’t relate so well to the normal humans (gringos) back in the other dimension.
-We relate better to the other humans who choose to live in the Upside Down.
+We relate better to humans who choose to live in the Upside Down.

 “There are two types of expats.
 The first kind only hangs out with locals and complains about the expats.
 The second kind only hangs out with expats and all they do is complain about the locals.” – English Teacher X